Villain20000/Ecommerce-Demo/README.md

-Ecommerce-Demo 🛒
+Ecommerce-Demo 🛒<br>
 Welcome to the Ecommerce-Demo repository!
-This project showcases an ecommerce platform built with HTML, Sass, JavaScript, Node.js, and PostgreSQL.
+This project showcases an ecommerce platform built with HTML, Sass, JavaScript, Node.js, and PostgreSQL.<br>

 Features ✨
 Responsive Design 📱: Built with Sass for a responsive and modern UI.